gabriel4649/JMdictDB/README.txt

 not need a password, but your installation may require you to use a different username and password.

+Most command line programs supplied by Posgresql, such as psql, allow one to specify a user name but not a password; the password will either be interactively prompted for, or read from the user's ~/.pgpass [Note *1] file.
+Command line tools that are part of the JMdictDB system generally allow a "-p" option for supplying a password.
+Using it on a multi-user machine is usually a bad idea since another user, using "ps" or other such commands, can view it.
+The safest way of supplying passwords is to use a .pgpass file.
+See [Note *2] for more info.

 The database is accessed by the JMdictDB system in three
 contexts:
  - When running the Makefile to install the JMdictDB